Gmina Kleszczów

 Gmina Kleszczów is a rural gmina (administrative district) in Bełchatów County, Łódź Voivodeship, in central Poland.
 Its seat is the village of Kleszczów, which lies approximately 18 km south of Bełchatów and 64 km south of the regional capital Łódź.

 The gmina covers an area of 124.82 km2, and as of 2006 its total population is 4,158.

-Kleszczów is probably the wealthiest gmina in Poland (by income from tax).
-In relation to the poorest it has about 100 times more income.
+Kleszczów is the wealthiest gmina in Poland (by income from tax).
+In relation to the poorest, it has about 100 times more income.
 The reason is the presence of the "Bełchatów" coal mine (coal is called "black gold" in Poland, being one of the biggest resources) and Bełchatów Power Station.
-Because of it, where income from the mine and powerhouse gives 160 mln PLN from taxes, Kleszczów has higher (over a dozen times) tax income per capita than in the state city of Poland - Warsaw about 33560,89 zł per capita (also because of low population).
-Because of it, in this gmina there are services free for inhabitants: swimming pool, meals and holidays for minors, better roads and free separate private medical service access, which is unusual in Poland.
+Because of it, where income from the mine and powerhouse gives 160 million zł from taxes, Kleszczów has higher (over a dozen times) tax income per capita than in the state city of Poland - Warsaw about 33560,89 zł per capita, which is also because of low population.
+Due to its abnormal wealth, the gmina provides free services for inhabitants, such as a swimming pool, meals and holidays for children, better roads and free separate private medical service access, which is unusual in Poland.